SuavePlan/iconz/README.md

    * to alter any of the icons during generation, the following
    * hooks can be used.
    *
-   * @hook preResize - This runs just before the image
-   * is resized and converted to png
-   *
-   * @hook postResize - This is after the conversion,
-   * but before conversion to a buffer and saved to a file *
    * If you wish for the system to stop processing the image
    * after your hook, you must use
    * resolve(undefined) instead of resolve(image) within the promise
    *
-   * @hooks
-   */
-  hooks?: IconzHooks;
+   * @function preResize - This runs just before the image is resized and converted to png
+   * @function postResize - This is after the conversion, but before conversion to a buffer and saved to a file */ hooks?: IconzHooks;

   /**
    * should you wish to temporarily disable a single configuration
    * set the enabled var to false
+   *
    * @example enabled: false
-   *
-   * @var enabled
    */
   enabled?: boolean;
 }